nallen05/old-norse/bifrost/README.md

 Key features:
  - Two-way mapping between s-expressions & raw ASCII escape sequences
  - Low-level logic for XTERM mouse event tracking (this isn't officially part of the official ANSI standard but is widely adopted as defacto standard supported by most modern terminal emulators)
- - Low-level logic for defining clickable regions of the screen (CBOXES)
+ - Low-level logic for defining clickable/hoverable regions of the screen (CBOXES)
  - Raw IO handling for faster communication with the terminal
- - Debugging features to troubleshoot terminal UI applications within SLIME/EMACS REPL
+ - Debugging modes to troubleshoot terminal UI (TUI) applications within SLIME/EMACS REPL

 Bifrost is implementation-dependent on SBCL.